zszazi/Deep-learning-in-cloud/README.md

 # Perks and offers
 If you are a student or researcher you can get extra credts , contact the provider

+* Examesh supports Public Research for free and gives special discount to long-term bookings.
 * Paperspace provides $10 of free Gradient° credit [fast.ai link](https://course.fast.ai/start_gradient.html#promotional-credit)
 * Do you have a GPU lying around rent your machine to Earn money using [Vast.ai](https://vast.ai/console/host/setup/)*
 * Test Drive Nvidia GPU [link](https://www.nvidia.com/en-us/data-center/tesla/gpu-test-drive/)